tobihagemann/docs/docs/desktop/encrypted-file-names.md

 :::

 You can access this feature from the unlocked view of a vault in the Cryptomator main window.
-On the bottom of the unlocked view, drop files on the "Decrypt file name" zone or click on it.
+On the bottom of the unlocked view, drop files on the `Decrypt File Name` zone or click on it.
 A modal window with the encrypted-decrypted-mapping opens.

 <img src="/img/desktop/vault-detail-unlocked.png" alt="Vault detail view in the unlocked state" width="495" />